zs-3/ZS/README.md

 List Of All Objects Currently Present In Extension:

+**ZSArguments :**
+The Arguments object provides operations to access the command-line arguments that were passed at the start of this program.
+This class has been taken from Small Basic version 0.2.

 **ZSCmd :**
 Provides methods to execute command line instructions from Small Basic.